Info & tips for

 There is no dress code for MSO performances, more than anything we want you to be comfortable when you join us.
 For evening concerts, many patrons come from work in business-appropriate attire or dressed for a night out.
 For matinees, some patrons dress a bit more casually.

 When should I arrive?

 Plan to arrive at least 30 minutes before the concert start time.
-This will give you enough time to park, find your seat, look over the printed program, and relax before the music begins.
+This will give you enough time to park, find your seat, look over the program book, and relax before the music begins.
 You may want to arrive earlier – to have a drink or snack at one of the lobby bars, or to attend the pre-concert Prelude Discussions.

 How do I find my seat?

-The Ticket Taker who takes your ticket at the door will be able to give you directions.
+The usher who takes your ticket at the door will be able to give you directions.
 If you need additional help, just ask any of the ushers as you enter the seating areas.
 Overture Hall is well equipped with elevators to provide access to all patrons.

 How long will the concert run?

 Orchestral concerts vary in length depending on the music being performed.
 Most concerts last between 90 minutes and two hours, including one intermission.